May 21st, 2020

 4. The Unknown

-The first three points are a significant, but very familiar challenge for practitioners in the transportation infrastructure industry.
+The first three points are a significant, but very familiar challenges for practitioners in the transportation infrastructure industry.
 What wasn’t expected was the COVID-19 pandemic and the immediate effect on the sector.
 A huge downturn of tolls, rent, and fuel taxes is offset by funding made available for transportation infrastructure projects and programs from governments across the globe.
 Overcoming the challenges of selecting the right programs to fund is more important than ever.
 It reinforces the point that the transportation infrastructure industry is uniquely impacted by and susceptible to unforeseen events.

 “Unexpected or unplanned events, such as adverse economic climate and external